sweetlikekendy/learning-git/readme.md

         git push -u origin storybook-styled-input:kn-storybook-styled-input

+4. Check your pull request on Github.
+Write a short and concise description.

-4. Check to see if your local branch is up-to-date with master before pushing.
+5. Check to see if your local branch is up-to-date with master before pushing.

         git checkout main && git pull && git checkout -

-5. You can create a git alias for this by running `git config --global alias.mup '!git checkout main && git pull && git checkout -'` in your terminal.
+6. You can create a git alias for this by running `git config --global alias.mup '!git checkout main && git pull && git checkout -'` in your terminal.

     This will show up in the `~/.gitconfig` file as